CompSocs/compsocs.github.io/index.md

 If you'd like to improve this website, it is hosted on GitHub pages, in the repository [Compsocs/compsocs.github.io](http://github.com/CompSocs/compsocs.github.io).
-Send a pull request, and ping `qlkzy` (among others) in the channel if it seems to be being ignored.
+Send a pull request, and ping `barrucadu` (among others) in the channel if it seems to be being ignored.
 Reputable individuals will probably be given commit access.